-Colonel in Iran's Revolutionary Guard assassinated
+Colonel in Iran Revolutionary Guard assassinated

 Images from the scene show a bloodied man slumped over in a car with his seatbelt still on.

 Colonel Khodai was a senior member of the elite Quds Force, a shadowy external arm of the Revolutionary Guards (IRGC) that carries out operations abroad.
-The US accuses the force of supporting terrorist organisations and being responsible for attacks across the Middle East.
+The United States accuses the force of supporting terrorist organisations and being responsible for attacks across the Middle East.

-Iranian Foreign Ministry spokesman Saeed Khatibzadeh said the colonel was assassinated by "sworn enemies" of Iran who are "the terrorist agents affiliated with the global arrogance" and said other countries that "claim to be fighting terrorism are regrettably silent and support it".
+Iranian Foreign Ministry spokesman Saeed Khatibzadeh said the colonel was assassinated by "sworn enemies" of Iran who are "the terrorist agents affiliated with the global arrogance" - a reference to the US and its allies - and said other countries that "claim to be fighting terrorism are regrettably silent and support it".

 Previously, Iranian officials have accused Israel of being behind such high profile assassinations.